17. Thorn Pilote T2 / Philips SGS 203

 A replacement column was installed soon afterwards; however, this was itself involved in a collision in December 2010; perhaps as a result of a vehicle skidding on an icy surface, following a bout of snow at the beginning of the month.

 Just up from the damaged column is a 'Reduce Speed Now' sign - the column ensured that the vehicle did just this!
+(The signlight seen here was saved into my collection in March 2017).

 The column was not quite as badly damaged as its predecessor was, although the two WRTL Arc lanterns were still wrecked.